MetaCell/neuroglancer-python/README.md

 ## Note

 While PRs have not yet been merged, you can install the `neuroglancer` Python package from the forked repo of `neuroglancer` at https://github.com/MetaCell/neuroglancer/tree/develop.
+See the installation instructions above.